 We’re going to take a look at which situations you need to call a professional for an immediate callout, either on short notice or in the middle of the night.
 While the fees will be increased with the emergency rate, you may not have much of a choice.
 You need to correctly identify the situation first before making the phone call.

-How do you know if you need an emergency plumber?
+How to know if you have an emergency?

 The biggest difference between emergency and more traditional service is going to come down to price.
 Short notice, after hours, or weekend calls Knowing that it can be nearly double the price to call an emergency plumber.

 But , how can you decide whether or not to call one?
 A plumbing mishap can be extremely inconvenient, but not every issue is an actual emergency worth paying so much more to repair.
 Well, it’s more simple than you might think.
 You will definitely have to call an emergency plumber in the following situations: